Popover

 </Popover>

-You can either pass a literal width value like 200px or a trigger value to align Popover content width with its trigger.
-This is helpful when you're using fullWidth Button component or Select / TextField together with DropdownMenu.
+You can either pass a literal width value like 200px or use the trigger value to align the Popover content width with its trigger.
+This is helpful when using the fullWidth Button component or Select / TextField with Popover.

 <Popover width="trigger">